artemdemo/website-project/README.md

 - Tags
   - Display tags on every page (or post).
   - Allow users to create a page that displays all content associated with a selected tag, similar to "Blog Posts Preview."
+  - Maybe GraphQL will need to allow queriyng all the tags.
+Then user will be able to query pages by individual tag.
 - Page that displays some wasm project
 - `script.ts` to load arbitrary code for the runtim
 - `preview` should command that `site-builder` exposes